trillianx/educative_notes/Patterns for Coding Questions/Patterns for Coding Questions.md

 ![image-20201214162248875](Patterns%20for%20Coding%20Questions.assets/image-20201214162248875.png)

-a window size of 3 gets us the answer.
+A window size of 3 gets us the answer.
 Note that, in this case there are two possibilities, so we show both of them.

 This problem follows the Sliding Window pattern, and we can use a similar strategy as discussed in the previous question.
 However, the sliding window size is not fixed.